-(4) A Notice of Appeal under the Act must be filed with the Board within 30 days from the date the decision was mailed by the recorder of the regional assessment appeal court, except when the 30th day falls on a holiday, in which case the Notice of Appeal must be filed with the Board on the next day that is not a holiday.
-(The date of filing of a Notice of Appeal has been interpreted as the date, up to midnight, that the document is actually received by the Board (not the date it is sent), and that the Board has no power to grant extensions).
+(4) A Notice of Appeal under the Act must be filed with the Board within 30 days from the date the decision was mailed by the Recorder of the Nova Scotia Assessment Appeal Tribunal (“NSAAT”), except when the 30th day falls on a holiday, in which case the Notice of Appeal must be filed with the Board on the next day that is not a holiday.
+(The date of filing of a Notice of Appeal has been interpreted as the date, up to midnight, that the document is received by the Board (not the date it is sent), and that the Board has no power to grant extensions).

 (6) In all cases where documentary evidence is offered, the Board, in lieu of requiring the originals thereof to be filed, may accept true copies of such evidence or such parts of the same as may be relevant, or may require such evidence to be transcribed as part of the record.

-(7) When a document is filed with or served on the Board by e-mail transmission, a hard copy or fax of the document shall be provided to the Board within one day thereafter.
+(7) When a document is filed with the Board by e-mail transmission, a hard copy or fax of the document shall be provided to the Board within one (1) day thereafter.

-(8) When a document is filed with or served on the Board by e-mail transmission or fax, the sender shall obtain an acknowledgement from the Clerk of its receipt.
+(8) When a document is filed with the Board by e-mail transmission or fax, the sender shall obtain an acknowledgement from the Clerk of its receipt.

-(b) the name of the owner of the property which is the subject of the appeal;
+(b) the name of the owner of the property, if not the appellant, which is the subject of the appeal;

-(c) the location of the property which is the subject of the appeal;
+(c) the geographical location of the property which is the subject of the appeal;

-(f) the date that the decision was received by the Appellant;
+(e) the date that the decision was mailed by the Recorder;

-(i) the address of the Appellant or the name and address of an individual upon whom documents or notices relating to the appeal may be served;
+(h) the address of the appellant or the name and address of the appellant’s agent, solicitor or representative upon whom documents or notices relating to the appeal may be served;

-(j) a phone number, if available, at which the Appellant or the individual referred to in clause (i) may be reached during normal business hours.
+(i) a telephone number, email address or facsimile number at which the appellant or the individual referred to in clause (h) may be reached during normal business hours.

-(2) A Notice of Appeal shall be signed by the Appellant or the agent or solicitor acting on behalf of the Appellant.
+(2) A Notice of Appeal shall be signed by the appellant or the agent, solicitor or representative acting on behalf of the appellant.

-(3) A Notice of Appeal may be in Form A.
+(3) A Notice of Appeal shall be in Form A.

 7 (1) Where any document is required to be served on another person, service shall be effected by any of the following methods: